 The myopia management program at Brain Vision Institute offers three effective and safe treatments for myopia, including Ortho-K lenses, atropine eye drops, and multifocal contact lenses.

-A comprehensive eye exam with Dr. Ingryd Lorenzana will determine the best treatment option for your child’s eyes and lifestyle.
+A comprehensive eye exam with Dr. Ingryd Lorenzana and Dr. Maggie will determine the best treatment option for your child’s eyes and lifestyle.

 Consider myopia management — a gift that will help preserve your child’s precious gift of sight.
 Call Brain Vision Institute to schedule an eye exam today.